9 Easy Day Trips from Tallinn by Bus, Ferry or Train

 • Best time to visit: All year round

-• What to do: The historic centre, museums, wooden houses
+• What to do: Historic centre, museums, student cafés, riverside strolls

 • How long to spend here: At least 6–7 hours